Combine GA4 and GSC Data in Looker Studio

 There are two alternatives to this approach:

 • You can create exploration reports in GA4 with a connected Google search console property.
-I personally like this option until I have to share this report with the stakeholders.
-You do not want to ask them to look at the 10000 and 1 nth reports with them figuring out if they have access and the steps to access that particular report inside GA4.
+I like this option until I have to share this report with the stakeholders.
+You do not want to ask them to look at the nth report and figure out if they have access and the steps to access that particular report inside GA4.
 Though you have better quality data, there are fewer customization options in the exploration section of GA4 as compared to Looker Studio.

 How to Combine GA4 and GSC Data